Vluuks/AndroidPractice/Week4/Lab/README.md

         java.lang.NullPointerException: Attempt to invoke virtual method 'void android.widget.ListView.setAdapter(android.widget.ListAdapter)' on a null object reference

 Exeptions like these are not the only kind of exception, although you will probably see this kind a lot in the beginning.
 Exceptions contain information on what went wrong, so that you can solve the problem or help avoid it.

+{% next "Exceptions - part 2" %}
+### Exceptions
+Unlike a language like C, where success or failure is usually denoted using a return value like `1` or `-1`, exceptions contain more information.
+This is because in fact, `Exceptions` are objects as well, just like many things in Java!

+Their name is often indicative of the problem, but they are accompanied by a message further detailing the nature of the exception as well.
+This is useful, because if the app would just crash without raising an exception you would never know what happened.

+Although the messages might appear overwhelming or cryptic at first, a good understanding of exceptions and why they are occuring can help you debug your code quicker and avoid the same mistake in the future.

+> Of course, it's helpful to Google the more complex exceptions for help.
+To get better results make sure to remove the parts that are very specific to your app if they are there, like exact variable or method names that you wrote yourself.

+A lot of times the Java Virtual Machine (which takes care of running the code) is the one that throws the exceptions, which appear in the console.
+But as a programmer, we have can also control and check for exceptions to avoid runtime crashes in our apps.
+The next section will cover this.

+{% next "Try Catch" %}
+### Exceptions
+Because exceptions are objects, we can do more things with them.
+A common structure to prevent runtime crashes but still be aware that things went wrong is the `try catch` block.
+This block consists of two parts:

+        try {
+            int i = integerArray[10];
+        }
+        catch(ArrayIndexOutOfBoundsException e) {
+            ...
+        }

+In the first part between the curly braces, code is run as usual.
+The difference is that when an exception is encountered, instead of crashing, the catch block will be executed instead.
+In this case we are catching the `ArrayIndexOutOfBoundsException`.

+The catch block should then of course do something to alleviate the problem and/or alert the user that something went wrong.
+Chances are that if the app would have crashed otherwise, something is amiss and you might want to notify the user that something unexpected happened.
+In this example, you might want to set `i` to another number if index 10 does not exist because it is out of bounds.
+The program can continue running, even if an otherwise fatal error occured.

+➡️ *Exercise 1.1:* .....